Namaztak/Speedrunner-Reset-Thing/readme.md

 8a.
 Insult them if not (but disable any LiveSplit functionality)
 8b.
 If yes, have them locate and assign their splits file for that game, so that can also be launched by this script.
 8c.
 MAYBE either figure out how to do the clean websocket interaction, or do an ungabunga pyautogui thing for timer resets.
+9. Prevent users from putting system32 as the save path.
+(Because ["BITCH ARE YOU FOR REAL???"](https://www.youtube.com/watch?v=PB3EmjYFQUo))

 ## Dependencies not included with Python
 Again, init.bat should grab these for you, but in case you wanna look further into what I used for this, here you go: